Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 console.log(this.x); // "global". "this" at top level is the explicit global entity, your whole universe of all code and libs in use. console.log(this.y); // undefined.
 This solves a key problem when using a library like p5.js
 ```
 Another `let` quirk: you can't redeclare a name in the same scope.
-This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accept it with those temp `var` variables i ,j ,k we have talked about.
+This is a good thing, redeclaring the same name in the same scope is sloppy, although it's fine with `var`, and indeed we kind of accept it with those temp `var` variables i ,j ,k we have talked about before.
+JavaScript is quite a sloppy language.
 ```javascript
 let foobar = 1;
 let toto = foobar + 3;